Mock the Week: International version

-A US version of Mock the Week is set to premiere on Amazon Prime Video with Dan Patterson returning as executive producer alongside Trevor Noah; the series was originally slated to release in 2024, although, as of November 2025, the US version of the series has yet to be released.
+In May 2023, it was announced that a US version of Mock the Week was being developed for Amazon Prime Video, with Dan Patterson returning as executive producer alongside Trevor Noah; the series was originally slated to release in 2024, but never came to fruition.
+Rhys James said in August 2025 that it was a victim of the 2023 writers' strike.